 Even a small dose of Loving Kindness Meditation practiced in a single, short session lasting less than 10 minutes increases feelings of social connection and positivity toward strangers.[xvii]

-Great example of a loving-kindness meditation developed at Stanford University is here: https://youtu.be/auS1HtAz6Bs
+A great example of a loving-kindness meditation developed at Stanford University is here: A Gift of Loving Kindness Meditation

 Meditation increases pain tolerance